 The first commercial compact disc was released on Oct.
 1, 1982 in Japan, heralding a quantum shift in the way fans would consume music for the next two decades — and setting off a fresh torrent of profits for the record industry.

-That compact disc was Billy Joel‘s ’52nd Street,’ already a multiplatinum hit since its original release in 1978.
-As Time points out, ’52nd Street’ wasn’t technically the first CD; the technology was originally tested on a pressing of Richard Strauss’s ‘Eine Alpensinfonie,’ and the first batch of discs to be manufactured was a run of ABBA’s ‘The Visitors,’ but it didn’t arrive in stores until later.
+That compact disc was Billy Joel‘s 52nd Street, which had already become a multiplatinum hit after its original release in 1978.
+As Time pointed out, 52nd Street wasn’t technically the first CD; the technology was originally tested on a pressing of Richard Strauss’s Eine Alpensinfonie, and the first batch of discs to be manufactured was a run of ABBA’s The Visitors, but it didn’t arrive in stores until later.

-Of course, today, the CD seems rather quaint – a relic of a bygone era when we had to actually purchase physical goods in order to hear music.
+Of course, today the CD seems rather quaint – a relic of a bygone era when we had to actually purchase physical goods in order to hear music.
 But at the time, it was space-age stuff, offering what seemed like a pristine alternative to the fuzzy hiss of cassette tapes and the numerous pitfalls of vinyl.
-And it carried a space-age price tag, too; in fact, the prohibitive costs of CD players – not to mention the discs themselves – kept most consumers from adapting the new technology for several years.
+And it carried a space-age price tag, too.
+In fact, the prohibitive costs of CD players – not to mention the discs themselves – kept most consumers from adapting the new technology for several years.

 Fast forward a few decades, and many of us are more likely to listen to music on our portable digital players – and younger consumers may not even own copies of their favorite songs at all, opting instead to stream from YouTube or subscription services like Spotify.